Poll: Most in US back curbing in-person worship amid virus

 For members of the Southern Baptist Convention, when and how to resume in-person worship “would be a congregation-by-congregation decision,” Russell Moore, president of the Ethics & Religious Liberty Commission, said in a recent interview about the draft CDC guidance.

-Moore predicted that some virtual worship would continue even as different areas transition back to in-person gatherings.
+Moore predicted that some virtual worship would continue even as areas resume in-person gatherings.
 Part of his work in offering resources to inform decisions, Moore said, involves “preparing churches for the fact that reopening probably won’t be one Sunday when everything goes back to the status quo."

 “Instead, there’s going to be probably a lengthy period of time where multiple things are happening at once,” Moore said.

 Schor reported from New York.
-Associated Press writer Hannah Fingerhut contributed to this report.
+Associated Press writer Hannah Fingerhut in Washington contributed to this report.

 The AP-NORC poll of 1,002 adults was conducted April 30-May 4 using a sample drawn from NORC’s probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
 The margin of sampling error for all respondents is plus or minus 4.2 percentage points.